WarriorCrystal/CheatBreakerPlus-src/README.md

 The src is in b7 i was making a better antiafk and it has a autoqueuemain if you want to build it, the posted in releases is b6

-# Why did i leak?
+# Why did i make it public?

 CGrego a person who i trusted go to far and leaked